Siege of Culloden House (1745): Background

-The siege
+Siege

 200 of the Stratherrick Frasers advanced on the battlemented Culloden House.
 They were led by Fraser of Foyers and Fraser of Byerfield who was Lovat's aggressive chamberlain.
 According to Duffy they scampered off when they came under fire.
 As the Jacobites approached they were met with a rally of gunfire and a Swivel gun was also used to fire at them.
 According to Sarah Fraser, some of John Campbell, Lord Loudoun's men from his Independent Company had been on sentry duty who the Jacobites exchanged musket fire with, but as cannon balls tore into their cover, the Jacobites fled.
 The Jacobites had suffered one man killed.
 A search of the area the next day found another Jacobite who was wounded and who confessed that they had been led by James Fraser of Foyers and had been sent by Lord Lovat.
 According to Alexander Mackenzie's History of the Frasers of Lovat, the Stratherrick men failed to take Culloden House, referring to it as the Castle of Culloden, which was strongly fortified and had several pieces of cannon on its ramparts.